RidingNope/portfolio/README.md

-# portfolio-test
+# Portfolio
-testing
+Oh hi

-So yeah this is literally me testing my portfolio on different devices
+This is my portfolio for now